chammett7/movieDVD/README.md

 ## Author and Acknowledgement
-The program was written by myself, Cecil Hammett (chammett7) for a major assignment in my Algorithms and Complexity unit at Queensland University of Technology.
+The program was written for a major assignment in my Algorithms and Complexity unit at Queensland University of Technology.
 The unit took place in semester 1, 2020.
 Thank you cab301 teaching team for providing me with this assignment.
 MovieDVD was a fantastic way to utilize and learn binary search trees.